 Operationalize Findings Among Marketing and Sales

-The process of creating better buyer personas can be challenging, given all of the data you and your team will want to collect to be sure you’re targeting the right people.
+The process of B2B targeting, and creating better buyer personas can be challenging, given all of the data you and your team will want to collect to be sure you’re targeting the right people.
 Once the analysis is complete, the most important phase begins—operationalizing findings.
 It’s important that the sales, marketing, and product teams (if they exist at your company) understand the relevant conclusions.
 From there, these teams need to create a plan of action to incorporate findings into their overall strategy.